 These are the big changes, I’ll announce more updates throughout the year that help make buying my artwork an enjoyable experience for everyone.

 In the upcoming months I’ll be making artwork available exclusively to private buyers permanently.

-All three membership levels currently available, Curator, Patron, and Private Collector, are annual memberships paid via a monthly subscription.
+All three membership levels, Curator, Patron, and Private Collector, are annual memberships paid via a monthly subscription.
 I’ve updated the benefits and costs of these memberships to make them attractive to a wide variety of art buyers and to insure I’m able to establish a stable foundation to work throughout this transition and beyond.

 There are zero subscribers right now, leaving me a lot of room for growth in this area!

 And, finally…my social media accounts will remain open and semi-active little windows to see in and out of my studio.
 Most of my artwork images will remain private and access made available to subscribers and private collectors on my website.
 But, I’m thinking of sharing photos/video clips of my process and behind the scenes via my social media accounts later this year…